GovTechSG/seed-docs-new/offboard-device/mac-os.md

-# Offboard macOS device using a script
+# Offboard macOS from SEED

  This document guides you to offboard your macOS device onboarded to SEED.